Realization of manifolds as leaves using graph colorings: Introduction

-Sondow \cite{Sondow1975} and Sullivan \cite{Sullivan1975} began the fundamental study of which connected manifolds can be realized as leaves of foliations on compact manifolds.
-A manifold is called a \emph{leaf} or \emph{non-leaf} if the answer is positive or negative, respectively.
-In codimension one, Cantwell and Conlon \cite{CantwellConlon1987} have shown that any open connected surface is a leaf, whereas Ghys \cite{Ghys1985}, Inaba \emph{et al.} \cite{InabaNishimoriTakamuraTsuchiya1985}, and Schweitzer and Souza \cite{SchweitzerSouza2013} constructed non-leaves of dimension $3$ and higher.
-Other non-leaves in codimension one, with exotic differential structures, were constructed by Meni\~no Cot\'on and Schweitzer \cite{MeninoSchweitzer2018}.
+The present paper relates to the study of which connected manifolds can be realized as leaves of foliations on compact manifolds, a question that Sondow \cite{Sondow1975} and Sullivan \cite{Sullivan1975} first posed in the seventies.
+A manifold is called a \emph{leaf} or a \emph{non-leaf} depending on whether it can be realized or not.
+Typically, we restrict our attention to a particular class of foliations (say, of a given codimension or differentiablity class), and then the literature abounds with known results.
+The most prominent setting is perhaps codimension one, where Ghys \cite{Ghys1985}, Inaba \emph{et al.} \cite{InabaNishimoriTakamuraTsuchiya1985}, and Schweitzer and Souza \cite{SchweitzerSouza2013} have constructed non-leaves of dimension $3$ and higher; on the other hand, Cantwell and Conlon \cite{CantwellConlon1987} have shown that any open connected surface is a leaf.
+More recently, Meni\~no Cot\'on and Schweitzer \cite{MeninoSchweitzer2018} have pioneered the use of exotic differential structures to produce novel examples of non-leaves.

-Any leaf of a foliation on a compact Riemannian manifold $M$ is of bounded geometry, and its quasi-isometry type is independent of the metric on the ambient manifold.
-Thus it is also natural to study which connected Riemannian manifolds of bounded geometry are quasi-isometric to leaves of foliations on compact manifolds.
-This metric version of the realization problem was studied by Phillips and Sullivan \cite{PhillipsSullivan1981}, Januszkiewicz \cite{Januszkiewicz1984}, Cantwell and Conlon \cite{CantwellConlon1977,CantwellConlon1978,CantwellConlon1982}, Cass \cite{Cass1985}, Schweitzer \cite{Schweitzer1995,Schweitzer2011}, Attie and Hurder \cite{AttieHurder1996}, and Zeghib \cite{Zeghib1994}, constructing examples of non-leaves in codimension one and higher.
+One can try sprinkling some geometry on top of this question by noticing first that a leaf of a foliation on a compact Riemannian manifold is of bounded geometry; moreover, its quasi-isometry type is independent of the ambient Riemannian metric.
+We obtain thus a variation of the original realization problem: Which connected Riemannian manifolds of bounded geometry are quasi-isometric to leaves of foliations on compact Riemannian manifolds?
+Again, results and techniques are plentiful, including the works of Phillips and Sullivan \cite{PhillipsSullivan1981}, Januszkiewicz \cite{Januszkiewicz1984}, Cantwell and Conlon \cite{CantwellConlon1977,CantwellConlon1978,CantwellConlon1982}, Cass \cite{Cass1985}, Schweitzer \cite{Schweitzer1995,Schweitzer2011}, Attie and Hurder \cite{AttieHurder1996}, and Zeghib \cite{Zeghib1994}.

+Considering more general ambient spaces, one can also study which manifolds can be realized as leaves on compact Polish foliated spaces, where the differentiable structure and the Riemannian metric are avaliable only in the leafwise direction.
+Schweitzer and Souza \cite{SchweitzerSouza2017} have constructed connected Riemannian manifolds of bounded geometry that are not quasi-isometric to leaves in compact equicontinuous foliated spaces; Hurder and Lukina have used a coarse quasi-isometric invariant, the coarse entropy, to estimate the Hausdorff dimension of local transversals when applied to leaves of compact foliated spaces; and Lukina \cite{Lukina2016} has studied the Hausdorff dimension of local transversals in a foliated space.